Vatsouras and Koupatantze v ARGE: On the compatibility between Article 24(2) of the Citizenship Directive and EU primary law

 Following the domestic court's hypothesis that Mr. Vatsouras and Mr. Koupatantze were not workers, the European Court of Justice now inquires whether or not the refusal of benefits on the basis of Article 24(2) of the Citizenship Directive is compatible with the EU primary law provisions articles 18 and 45 TFEU.
 This question of compatibility between a provision of EU secondary law and the provisions of EU primary law arises because of a long line of case law established by the ECJ on the basis of the latter provisions, which give a broad protection to jobseekers who aren't workers.

-The Court's reasoning as regards to this main legal question can be subdivided into two separate inferences.
+The Court's reasoning as regards this main legal question can be subdivided into two separate inferences.

 First, the Court cites a multitude of former ECJ case law to define the conditions jobseekers who aren't workers need to fulfill to merit protection under EU primary law.
 It does so by stating that EU citizens seeking employment in other Member States are also workers under article 45 TFEU, and that benefits designed to facilitate access to employment in the labour markets of those Member States must consequently be protected under that article as well.
 However, the Court recalls, a Member State can require a 'real link' between the jobseeker and the labour market of the pertaining Member State, a link that can be established if the person concerned has genuinely sought work in the Member State in question for a reasonable period.
 As a result, the Court comes to two conditions that must be present in order for jobseekers who aren't workers to fall under the protection of EU primary law: they must on the one hand establish a real link with the Member State, and on the other hand, only benefits intended to facilitate access to the labour market can qualify.